 Our website uses an automatic service to translate our content into different languages.
 These translations should be used as a guide only.
 See our Accessibility page for further information.

 The Disability Royal Commission was established in April 2019 in response to community concern about widespread reports of violence against, and the neglect, abuse and exploitation of, people with disability.
-These incidents might have happened recently or a long time ago.

-The Disability Royal Commission will investigate:
+The Disability Royal Commission is investigating:

 If you have a question about DCJs role in responding to the Disability Royal Commission please email the Department’s Disability Royal Commission Team at DisabilityRoyalCommission@dcj.nsw.gov.au.

 We acknowledge Aboriginal people as the First Nations Peoples of NSW and pay our respects to Elders past, present, and future.

 Informed by lessons of the past, Department of Communities and Justice is improving how we work with Aboriginal people and communities.
 We listen and learn from the knowledge, strength and resilience of Stolen Generations Survivors, Aboriginal Elders and Aboriginal communities.

 You can access our apology to the Stolen Generations.